sudouc/sudo.org.au/README.md

 ## Getting started

 1. Download and install NPM.
 (If you want to test you've got it installed, you can run `npm -v` in terminal / command prompt)
-2. Download and install Bower.
 2. Change directory to the sudo.org.au in the console window.
-3. Run `npm update` and `bower update` to install all required dependencies
+3. Run `npm update` to install all required dependencies
 4. Run `npm run watch` to start a local web server and view the website.

 ## Contributing